Shane MacGowan, irascible frontman of The Pogues, has died at age 65

 Shane MacGowan was an Irish kid who grew up in England, and the songs he wrote and sang were a furious fusion of folk and punk.

+"God said I'm the little boy he's going to use to save Irish music and take it to greater popularity than it's ever had before," MacGown said in the documentary Crock of Gold: A Few Rounds With Shane MacGowan.

 His band, The Pogues, was once described as a barroom brawl with instruments.
 MacGowan was its combustible champion.
+His drinking and drugging would destroy his body, but McGowan led the Pogues to international renown.

+"People have given Shane six months to live every year since he's been 19," Pogues guitarist Philip Chevron told NPR in 2006.

-His drinking and drugging would destroy his body, but McGowan led the Pogues to international renown, and left the world with one of the darkest and most moving Christmas songs ever written, "Fairytale of New York."
+MacGowan left the world with one of the darkest and most moving Christmas songs ever written, "Fairytale of New York," released in 1987.

 This is a breaking story and will be updated as details are released